insideout10/wordlift-docs/docs/getting-started.rst

 With WordLift, you can **add structured data to your website**.
 This way, Google and the search engines know what you're talking about.

 Once you have installed WordLift and started the plug-in, the AI will analyze the text for each piece of content on your website and **suggest which concepts are relevant for your business**.
-You can **add [schema markup](https://wordlift.io/entity/schema-org/)** to these concepts, and **they will represent entities in your Knowledge Graph. **
+You can **add schema markup** to these concepts, and **they will represent entities in your Knowledge Graph. **

-**The entities will be part of** [**your vocabulary**](https://wordlift.io/blog/en/use-vocabulary/)**.** They can be linked within your articles, enriching your content and creating a dynamic environment where users can move around and find information relevant to their search intent.
+**The entities will be part of `your vocabulary <https://wordlift.io/blog/en/use-vocabulary>`**.
+They can be linked within your articles, enriching your content and creating a dynamic environment where users can move around and find information relevant to their search intent.

 Using WordLift is simple.
 To take the first steps with us, **watch the video here**.